sireeshgit/naive-addition/assignments/testing-in-python.md

     def test_add():
         assert add(1) == 101
     ```
-1. Run the test.
+1. Run the test from your local repo's root directory.

     ```bash
     PYTHONPATH=. pytest tests/test_add.py
     ```
     `PYTHONPATH=.` tells Python to search functions / modules in the current directory and is required to run the test successfully (you shall run `pytest tests/test_add.py` and inspect the output).
 Read [PYTHONPATH](https://docs.python.org/3/using/cmdline.html) if you are not familiar with it.

-    The output shall look somthing similar to this
+    The output shall look something similar to this
     ![](../img/output-run-single-test.png)

     What do you see if you run `PYTHONPATH=. pytest`?